What is FINRA? And How Do I Stay Compliant?

-FINRA (Financial Industry Regulatory Authority) is a non-governmental agency that provides regulatory services for the financial industry.
-FINRA regulates over 4200 brokerage firms (which amounts to approximately 63,000 brokers) and oversees the stock market and securities industry so that investors feel safe entering the market.
-FINRA works to help manage and minimize risk and keep the market ordered, uniformed, and structured.
+If you’re in the financial industry, it’s more than likely you’ve heard of FINRA, but what exactly is FINRA?
+The Financial Industry Regulatory Authority (FINRA) is a non-governmental agency that provides regulatory services for the financial industry.
+FINRA regulates over 4,200 brokerage firms on the market (which amounts to approximately 63,000 brokers) and oversees the stock market and securities industry so that investors feel safe entering the market.
+It’s their responsibility to protect the public, investors and brokers from unethical practices and fraud through regulations and monitoring.
+FINRA works to help manage and minimize risk and keep the market ordered,

 - Fosters transparency in the marketplace

 - Implements investor safeguards

 FINRA requires that all financial brokers must be licensed and registered, passing their qualification exams and adequately meeting their continuing education requirements.

 To keep informed on the ways brokers operate, FINRA has their financial examiners in the field every day closely examining brokers day-to-day operations.
 FINRA tries to focus most of its resources on preventing the greatest potential financial risks to the markets and investors.